tilburgsciencehub/website/content/building-blocks/analyze-data/machine-learning/XGBoost.md

 {{% /codeblock %}}

 {{% warning %}}
-Because XGBoost only works with numeric vectors, so you need to convert the categorical values into numerical ones using one-hot encoding or any other approaches.
+Because XGBoost only works with numeric vectors, you need to convert the categorical values into numerical ones using one-hot encoding or any other approaches.
 {{%/ warning %}}

 Luckily, this is straightforward to do using the `dplyr` package.
 One-hot encoding is a process that transforms categorical data into a format that machine learning algorithms can understand.
 In the code below each category value in a column is transformed into its own column where the presence of the category is marked with a 1, and its absence is marked with a 0.